Khomeinism: Human rights

+"Discrimination here [in Iran] is not just in the constitution.
+As a woman, if I want to get a passport to leave the country, have surgery, even to breathe almost, I must have permission from my husband."

 Economics

 In the realm of economics, Khomeini was known both for his lack of interest and conflicting views on the subject.

 He famously replied to a question before the revolution about how the Islamic Republic would manage Iran's economy by saying economics was "for donkeys" (also translated as "for fools"), and expressed impatience with those who complained about the inflation and shortages following the revolution saying: "I cannot believe that the purpose of all these sacrifices was to have less expensive melons."
 His lack of attention has been described as "possibly one factor explaining the inchoate performance of the Iranian economy since the 1979 revolution," (along with the mismanagement by clerics trained in Islamic law but not economic science).

 Khomeini has also been described as being "quite genuinely of two minds", and of having "ambiguous and contradictory attitudes" on the role of the state in the economy.
 He agreed with conservative clerics and the bazaar (traditional merchant class) on the importance of strict sharia law and respect for the sanctity of private property, but also made populist promises such as free water and electricity and government-provided homes for the poor, which could only be provided, if at all, by massive government intervention in the economy in violation of traditional Shariah law.
 While Khomeini was alive, these conflicting attitudes were represented in the clash between the populists of the Parliament and the conservatives of the Guardian Council.